Search for a new resonance decaying to a Higgs boson and a scalar boson in events with two b jets and two Z bosons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 \section{Abstract}

-{ A search is performed for a new resonance \PX decaying into either a pair of Higgs bosons (\HH) or into a Higgs boson and a new scalar boson \PY (\HY), using proton-proton collision data collected at $\sqrt{s}=13\TeV$, corresponding to an integrated luminosity of 138\fbinv.
+{ A search is performed for a new resonance \PX decaying into a Higgs boson and a new scalar boson \PY (\HY) including the case where \PY is assumed to be a second Higgs boson (\HH), using proton-proton collision data collected at $\sqrt{s}=13\TeV$, corresponding to an integrated luminosity of 138\fbinv.
 This study performs a comprehensive exploitation of the \bbZZf events, encompassing the following decay topologies.
 One \PH candidate is identified through its decay into a bottom quark-antiquark pair, while the other \PH or the \PY candidate is selected through its decay into a pair of \PZ bosons.
 One \PZ boson is required to decay leptonically and the other, to decay into a pair of quarks or neutrinos.
 Events of interest are categorized based on the Lorentz boosts of the hadronically decaying \PH and \PZ bosons.
 Machine-learning-based discriminants, together with the reconstructed resonance mass, are employed across the different categories to separate signal from backgrounds, and their corresponding distributions are included in a simultaneous fit.
 No significant deviations from the standard model predictions are observed.
-Upper limits at the 95\% confidence level are set on the \HH and \HY production cross sections.
-For resonant \HH production, the upper limit on the cross section of \ppHH production is 1\unit{pb} for a high-mass resonance.
-For \HY production, the upper limit on the cross section of the process \ppHYbbZZ is approximately 5\unit{fb} for a high-mass resonance.
-This is comparable to the sensitivity achieved in other analyses, which focus on \PH decays to $\PGg\PGg$ or $\PGt\PGt$ and \PY decays into a pair of bottom quarks or massive vector bosons. }
+Upper limits at the 95\% confidence level are set on the \HY and \HH production cross sections.
+For \HY production, the upper limit on the cross section of the process \ppHYbbZZ ranges from 500 to 5\unit{fb}, with the most stringent constraints achieved for high-mass \PX resonances and \PY masses near the threshold for decay into a pair of massive vector bosons.
+This is comparable to the sensitivity achieved in other analyses, which focus on \PH decays to $\PGg\PGg$ or $\PGt\PGt$ and \PY decays into a pair of bottom quarks or massive vector bosons.
+For resonant \HH production, the upper limit on the cross section of \ppHH production is 1\unit{pb} for a high-mass resonance. }

 { pdfauthor={CMS Collaboration}, pdftitle={Search for a new resonance decaying to a Higgs boson and a scalar boson in events with two b jets and two Z bosons in proton-proton collisions at sqrt(s)=13 TeV}, pdfsubject={CMS}, pdfkeywords={CMS, BSM, resonant, di-Higgs, ZZ}}